-We entered into a Second Amended and Restated Voting Agreement in March 2021, pursuant to which the following directors were elected to serve as members on our Board of Directors and, as of the date of this proxy statement, continue to so serve: Noubar B. Afeyan, Ph.D., David A. Berry, M.D., Ph.D., John Mendlein, Ph.D., J.D., Richard A. Young, Ph.D., Mary T. Szela and Mahesh Karande.
+We entered into a Second Amended and Restated Voting Agreement in March 2021, pursuant to which the following directors were elected to serve as members on our Board of Directors and, as of the date of this proxy statement, continue to so serve: Noubar B. Afeyan, Ph.D., John Mendlein, Ph.D., J.D., Richard A. Young, Ph.D., Mary T. Szela and Mahesh Karande.
 Mahesh Karande was selected to serve on our Board of Directors in his capacity as our chief executive officer.
-Drs.
-Afeyan and Berry were initially selected to serve on our Board of Directors as representatives of holders of our preferred stock, as designated by entities affiliated with Flagship Pioneering.
+Dr. Afeyan was initially selected to serve on our Board of Directors as a representative of holders of our preferred stock, as designated by entities affiliated with Flagship Pioneering.
 Ms. Szela and Drs.
 Mendlein and Young were selected to serve on our Board of Directors as independent directors, as designated by the holders of a majority of the voting power of the outstanding shares of preferred stock.